-1. To any recruits for hours worked during the training process while the recruits are assigned to the Washington Criminal Justice Training Commission Basic Academy;

-- 2. When an officer is involved in trading days off with another employee which results in work in excess of the normal workweek, and where the excess would not have occurred but for the trade. - 3.
+- 1. To any recruits for hours worked during the training process while the recruits are assigned to the Washington Criminal Justice Training Commission Basic Academy; - 2.
+When an officer is involved in trading days off with another employee which results in work in excess of the normal workweek, and where the excess would not have occurred but for the trade. - 3.
 When the overtime is incurred as a result of travel time which is exempt from payment under the provisions of the Fair Labor Standards Act.

-E. Assignment Of Voluntary Overtime.
+E. Assignment of Voluntary Overtime.
 The following provisions shall apply to the assignment of voluntary overtime:

 - 1. The initial order of ranking on the Overtime List is established by seniority. - 2.
-A maximum of twelve (12) hours may be offered to an officer at one time.
+A maximum of twelve and a half (12.5) hours may be offered to an officer at one time.
 A complete rotation of the overtime list will be made once an offer of seven (7) or more hours has been made to an officer before that officer receives another overtime offer. - 3.
 An officer's decision to decline an offer of voluntary overtime, or a failure to work an accepted voluntary overtime assignment will be counted as hours worked on the Overtime List, and the individual's ranking on the Overtime List will be based on total hours offered. - 4.
 If an officer is unable to work the scheduled overtime, it shall be his/her responsibility to notify the Sergeant on duty. - 5.
-With respect to scheduled voluntary overtime, the Watch Scheduler shall be required to call all of the phone numbers listed (up to a maximum of two [2]) on Telestaff before going on to the next person on the list.
-The employee is responsible for keeping his/her phone number current.
-Common sense must be used, but a standard time limit of fifteen (15) minutes would allow an officer to respond to the call.
-Additional calls or waiting for a response from a message left on an answering machine may be practical if time permits.
-Absent department needs (e.g. specific bike team presence desired, special assignment or event, or other similar events), the Watch Scheduler shall assign all scheduled overtime to the drives.
-Should more overtime slots be available other than the drive (David) positions, then the first person on the list shall be given his/her choice of assignments. - 6.
-With respect to non-scheduled voluntary overtime, the Department shall make every effort to follow the procedures outlined in paragraph 5.
+It is understood that some overtime assignments must be made based upon special needs or skills outside the normal procedures, i.e., BDU, SWAT, K-9, CNU, Detectives, Bike, Boat, etc. The normal limit of hours offered may also need to be waived for these assignments, i.e. Seafair, disasters, heightened alert status, etc. - 6.
+Overtime shall be assigned by seniority on the first (1st) day of the first (1st) FLSA work period of the calendar year.
+After the first FLSA work period, the opportunity will start with the member with the least amount of overtime worked/offered for the previous FLSA work period.